aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/CustomIdentityComponent/README.md

   * Set `const googlePlayAppid` to your Google Play app identifier such as "1234567890".
   * Set `const googlePlayClientId` to your Google Play Web application client ID such as "1234567890-xyz123.apps.googleusercontent.com".
   * Set `const googlePlayClientSecretArn` to the Arn of a Secrets Manager secret containing your Client Secret for the Web application client (see [Google Play developer docs](https://developers.google.com/games/services/console/enabling) for details).
 You can create a secret with the AWS CLI: `aws secretsmanager create-secret --name MyGooglePlayClientSecret --description "Google Play client secret" --secret-string "YOURCLIENTSECRET"`
+* __Facebook__
+  * Set `const facebookAppId` to the App ID of your Facebook application in developer.facebook.com.
+You can find this under "Basic Settings" for the app.

 When you set a non empty value for one of these App ID:s, the CDK stack will automatically deploy required endpoints and resources for that platform.